retro16/acsi2stm/doc/manual.md

 ACSI2STM can work in 2 different modes: ACSI and GemDrive.

-### ACSI mode

-ACSI mode tries to mimic an old ACSI hard drive as closely as possible.
-The SD card is accessed like a block device and must be specially formated for Atari.

-You need to install a hard disk driver to work in ACSI mode.
-This is detailed in the sections below.

 ### GemDrive mode

 Inspired by Hatari's GEMDOS drive, GemDrive mounts the SD card on the STM32,